qmk/qmk_firmware/keyboards/crkbd/keymaps/bcat/readme.md

 * There are two Shift keys, although I generally use Left Shift.
 (I've considered replacing Right Shift with another key, but haven't chosen one.)

-* Lower and Raise layer-switch keys are in the resting postion of my left and right thumbs, respectively.
+* Lower and Raise layer-switch keys are in the resting position of my left and right thumbs, respectively.

 * Space and Enter are on the big thumb keys so they're easy to press.